rebuy-de/amqp-php-consumer/doc/consumer-manager.rst

     The consuming process might stop under the following conditions:

     - An exception in one of the consumers is thrown
-    - No message has been processed in the last 900 seconds (this value can be altered with the method ``Manager#setIdleTimeout``)
+    - No message has been processed in the last 900 seconds (this value can be altered with the method ``ConsumerManager#setIdleTimeout``)

 .. note::
     The ``wait`` method is a blocking process.
 This method waits for new messages and passes every message to